 Meditation Game is one of the most relaxing games I’ve played.
 Plus, it is very educational.
 You’ll learn about lots of different meditation exercises.

-You control the game by tilting the device or by using an on-screen joystick.
+You control the game by tilting the device or by using an on-screen joystick and I found this pretty intuitive.

 It features different modes, including Awareness, Existence, Love, Wisdom, and Silence.
 I love the relaxing soundtrack, too.